Subscribe to Updates

 The whole process involves mixing of two images with a lenticular lens which will produce the lenticular image.
 The animation effect of motion will be visible when multiple frames of images are involved.
 After all the images are collated they are overlapped on each other.
 By the process of interlacing it is digitally made into one file which has different individual frames in it.
 So, two images will give the alternate image effect found in the first picture, while you can use multiple images to produce the effect found in Amsterdam Airport.

 After the interlacing process the image is printed on the softer side of the lens or also is laminated to the lens with a synthetic paper.
-Through all this time the individual images inside the file must be intact, even during the lithographic process.
+Through all this time the individual images inside the file must be intact, even during the lithographic process, in order to create the desired effect of pictures that change when you move them.

 The History Of Lenticular Printing